TonyLHansen/raspberry-pi-safe-off-switch/README.md

 Fortunately, GPIO Zero allows us to do much more with a button press, as well as controlling other devices.
-For example, we can turn an LED on and off, or set it blinking, when the button is first pressed by attaching to the button’s when_pressed event.
+For example, we can turn an LED on and off, or set it blinking, when the button is first pressed by attaching to the button's `when_pressed` event.
 We need to ensure that the LED is turned off if the button is not held down for the entire length of time.
 This can be accomplished by attaching to the when_released event.
 As before, the important work has been moved into functions named `when_pressed()`, `when_released()` and the same `shutdown()` function we used before.
 These are assigned to their corresponding button events.